-Bad breath and many Mouth Infections are on the increase!
+Bad breath and dental Mouth Infections are on the increase!

-Bad breath, Halitosis and advanced bad breath odour treatments include treating the causes of gum diseases, bleeding gums and infections.
+Bad breath, Halitosis and advanced bad breath odour treatments, often include treating the causes of gum diseases, bleeding gums and infections.
 Bad odours aren't just socially embarrassing - because hidden gum diseases can loosen teeth and ruin Cosmetic Dentistry treatments including metal Dental Implants, mini Implants, Crowns, Bridges, Veneers, Precision Dentures etc. If you've noticed bad breath then you may have gum infections, bleeding gums, worsening bone levels that causes uneven teeth, gaps between teeth, holes between teeth or even needing additional Periodontal Plastic Surgery sometimes.
 Hopefully, if you have Bad Breath, it will be something more easily treatable and quicker to fix than the mouth below, whose problems have been allowed to go unchecked for some time!

 BAD BREATH ODOUR and halitosis - A HEALTH and SOCIAL ISSUE!

 Bad Breath is often a condition that others would normally be embarrassed to tell you about, so the sufferer is usually the last person to know (like B.O.) how bad this is, especially as you get used to your own smells and so in effect you are unaware there's a problem at first.

 Bad breath or oral odours can be caused by poor dental or oral hygiene, tooth decay, wisdom tooth infections(pericoronitis), gum diseases, reduced saliva flow, spicy foods and drinks, smoking tobacco, various medications or other illnesses such as sinusitis, bronchitis, stomach ulcers, throat infections etc.